Where the Series Ends: Simplifying Out of Bounds Rules

 • It cuts memory use by more than half for series + index.
 The index is slipped into an otherwise-unused spot in a Rebol "cell".
 That spot is the size of a platform pointer.
 (R3-Alpha actually had another spot available, but Ren-C utilizes this for "binding", which is how blocks representing function bodies can stay connected to the specific instance of a function invocation they represent, to give "specific binding" on the words nested underneath them).
 Storing an independent index would require another INTEGER! cell.
 But it's worse than that, because that cell would need to live in a variable--meaning there'd have to be a context key cell for it.

 So weird though it may be, it's pragmatic.
-The language would be pretty different without it.
+The language would be pretty different without it, and would need an iterator concept or it would be far worse.

 Beyond saving space, there's no "magic" involved